porsche-design-system/porsche-design-system/packages/components-js/src/components/form/textarea-wrapper/textarea-wrapper.design.md

 ### Width and height
 Textareas have no specific width.
 Depending on the layout you can set the width either depending on the length of the text or by adjusting it to the grid.
 The initial width of the sketch symbol is set to 272 px (corresponds to the grid width on viewport XS).
 We recommend a minimum height of 192 px (equals 7 text lines).
 Unless predefined characters are specified.
 In this case we recommend to adapt the Text Area to the content.
 For further information we recommend to read the general form guideline.
 [Forms Guideline](#/patterns/forms)

-### Help text
-Help text should be displayed openly and directly, also in order not to expect the user to make additional clicks.
-For further information we recommend to read the general form guideline.
-[Forms Guideline](#/patterns/forms)

 ### Validation and error
 Validation text for a field is placed right below the field box in order to make it clear for the user which Textarea the validation belongs to.